-I have taught first year writing, professional writing, and creative writing in a variety of contexts.
+In addition to my current work at Wake Forest University, I have taught composition, professional writing, and creative writing in a variety of contexts:

-- University of Michigan: Eng 125: Writing and Academic Inquiry; Eng 225: Academic Argumentation
+- University of Michigan: Eng 125: Writing and Academic Inquiry; Eng 225: Academic Argumentation; Eng 229: Professional Writing.

 - UC Berkeley: R1A: Accelerated Reading and Composition